jcaldeir/truesight-integration-framework/logs/README.md

 ## Purpose
- - Ths folder contains the log files produced by the engine and the integrations enabled
+ - This folder contains the log files produced by the engine and the integrations enabled

 ### Credits